 As Accounting Officer, the Chief Executive Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
-During the period in question the review has been informed by:
+During the year in question the review has been informed by:

+- the work of the reviewer;

-- the work of the external auditor; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the external auditors;

+- the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.